tambetvali/LaeArve/Books/MarkdownDatabase/Brain/index.md

-# AI database
+# 🔼 AI database

-An additional development server is an "AI".
+An additional development server is an "AI"; a server, which collects tasks for the AI.
 Normally, one would commit to Flask and an AI at the same time, but might include different content: AI's, and there are different AI databases, different scopes and versions of the same data.

 I think the data could go into:
 - Collections